mquinson/shutorial/v2/README.md

 - searching: Searching files (introducting locate and find).
 - grepping: Crawling files (introducting grep).
 - piping: Redirecting I/O (introducting < > >> and |)

-Here are the lessons that I have in the older format but still need to be converted:

 - seding: Editing streams on the fly (introducting sed)

 More lessons are planned, on writing script files, using shell loops and other such constructs.
-But I'm not there yet.
+But I should probably improve the infrastructure to translate the material before adding more exercises.

 # How does it work?